realcoloride/OpenVoiceSharp/README.md

 > [!WARNING]
 > **OpenVoiceSharp** currently only supports Windows 64 bit, atleast the dependencies do.
-> I currently do not plan on integrating native support for MacOS, Linux, Android or others but you can compile the libraries yourself and linking them.
+> I currently do not plan on integrating native support for MacOS, Linux, Android or others but you can compile the libraries yourself and link them.

 ## Installation & Usage